remiteeple/your-first-minute-on-a-server/README.md

 sudo nano /etc/ssh/sshd_config
 ```

-The following are highly recommended additions to your `sshd_config` file, however they are each optional.
+The following are highly recommended additions to your `sshd_config` file, however, they are each optional.
 As such a comment explaining their action has been added next to each.
 Add the following to the bottom of `sshd_config`:

 ```bash